-(k)(e) In the event relocation assistance has been approved and authorized for positions other than those reporting to the Board, the Board will be notified of the final cost to the Authority of such relocation services. (l)(f) This policy does not apply to new or relocating employees who live within a 50-mile radius of the new location San Diego County.
+(k)(e) In the event relocation assistance has been approved and authorized for positions other than those reporting to the Board, the Board will be notified of the final cost to the Authority of such relocation services. (h)(f) This policy does not apply to new or relocating employees who live within a 50-mile radius of the new location San Diego County.
 Guidelines.
 As approved and authorized, a relocation manager from a local agency can be secured through the Director, Human Resources Talent, Culture & Capability, or the new employee may select an agency from a list of approved providers.
 The agency manager can manage the Authority's Relocation relocation Policy services, assist the individual and their family, remain in contact throughout the move, and coordinate the efforts of the relocation team to ensure that the move goes smoothly.
-A relocation manager acts as an employee advocate and a resource for any information required with respect to the relocation AG3].
+A relocation manager acts as an employee advocate and a resource for any information required with respect to the relocation [AG2].
 (4) Conditions.
-As approved and authorized: (a) The Authority may reimburse travel and relocation expenses for newly hired, full-time employees, who are relocating 50-miles or greater than the distance between their former residences or and former work location and the Authority offices. (a) Relocation benefits are extended with the understanding that if the employee voluntarily terminates employment or is terminated for cause within twelve (12)-months of the effective date of hire, the Authority will require the individual to repay a pro rated amount of the expenses paid in connection with their-his or her relocation .
-An offer letter or the employment contract (b) Approved and authorized relocation benefits must be disbursed within one (1) year of the employee's effective date of hire.
-This includes expenses for Immediate Family who are not able to accompany the employee in the initial relocation. (c) The Authority may reimburse for actual relocation expenses that are not directly billed to the Authority.
-Original receipts are required for reimbursement of all Travel Expenses. () The employee should read this entire document, sign the Relocation Reimbursement Agreement (Attachment A), and return it to the Human Resources Talent, Culture & Capability Department.
-(7)(5) Relocation Benefits Summary. (a) Relocation Manager.
-As approved and authorized, a relocation manager can be secured through the Director, Talent, Culture & Capability, or the new employee may select an agency from a list of approved providers.
-The relocation manager can manage the Authority's Policy Services, assist the employee and Immediate Family, remain in contact throughout the move, and coordinate the efforts of the relocation team to ensure that the move goes smoothly.
-A relocation manager acts a resource for any information required with respect to the relocation relocation.
+As approved and authorized: (a) The Authority may reimburse travel and relocation expenses for newly hired, full-time employees, who are relocating 50 miles or greater than the distance between their former residences or and former work location and the Authority offices.
+Relocation benefits are extended with the understanding that if the employee voluntarily terminates employment or is terminated for cause within twelve (12)-months of the effective date of hire, the Authority will require the individual to repay a pro rated amount of the expenses paid in connection with their-his or her relocation.

+throughout the move, and coordinate the efforts of the relocation team to ensure that the move goes smoothly.
+A relocation manager acts a resource for any information required with respect to the relocation.